sebastienros/parlot/README.md

 ## Compilation

 Grammar trees built using the Fluent API can optionally be compiled with the `Compile()` method.
-At that point instead of evaluating recursively all the parsers in the grammar tree, these are converted to a more linear and optimized and equivalent compiled IL.
+At that point, instead of evaluating recursively all the parsers in the grammar tree, these are converted to a more linear and optimized but equivalent compiled IL.
 This can improve the performance by 20% (see benchmarks results).

 ## Performance

-Parlot is faster and allocates less than all other known parser combinators for .NET.
+Parlot is faster and allocates less memory than all other known parser combinators for .NET.

-It was originally made to provide a more efficient alternative to projects like
+It was originally created to provide a more efficient alternative to projects like:

 - [Superpower](https://github.com/nblumhardt/superpower)
 - [Sprache](https://github.com/sprache/Sprache)
 - [Irony](https://github.com/IronyProject/Irony)